Reggie Lewis: Boston Celtics (1987–1993)

-Lewis was drafted in the first round, 22nd overall, by the Boston Celtics in the 1987 NBA draft.
-The Celtics were looking to add some youth to the team, especially for the aging "Big 3" of Larry Bird, Kevin McHale, and Robert Parish.
-This need became more urgent after Len Bias, the 2nd overall pick in the 1986 NBA draft, died of a cocaine overdose.
+Lewis was drafted by the Boston Celtics with the 22nd overall pick in the first round of the 1987 NBA draft.
+The Celtics were looking to add some youth to the team because its "Big 3" of Larry Bird, Kevin McHale, and Robert Parish was aging.
+This need became more urgent after the Celtics' Len Bias, the second overall pick in the 1986 NBA draft, died of a cocaine overdose.

-As a rookie, Lewis played sporadically, averaging 8.3 minutes per game under coach K. C. Jones.
-By his second season, thanks in part to a new coach (and an injury to Bird), Lewis averaged over 30 minutes and scored 18.5 points per game.
+As a rookie, Lewis played sporadically, averaging 4.5 points per game.
+In his second season, Lewis averaged 18.5 points per game.

 In 1991, Lewis scored a career-high 42 points during a win against the Miami Heat.

 The following season, Lewis was selected to play in his first and only NBA All-Star Game, held in Orlando, Florida.
-He played 15 minutes, scoring 7 points and grabbing 4 rebounds.
+He played 15 minutes, scoring seven points and grabbing four rebounds.

-Lewis averaged 20.8 points in each of his last two seasons with the Celtics, and finished with a career average of 17.6 points per contest.
+After Larry Bird retired in 1992, Lewis was named the Celtics' captain.

 On April 29, 1993, in Game 1 of the Celtics' playoff series against the Charlotte Hornets, Lewis collapsed on the court and remained on the ground for several seconds.
-After he finally got up, he looked perplexed and dazed as he headed to the Celtics bench.
-Lewis returned briefly to the game but was eventually pulled due to dizziness and shortness of breath.
+After he got up, he looked perplexed and dazed as he headed to the Celtics bench.
+Lewis briefly returned to the game but was eventually pulled due to dizziness and shortness of breath.
 He left the game having scored 17 points in 13 minutes of action in what turned out to be his final NBA game.

+Lewis averaged 20.8 points per game in each of his last two seasons with the Celtics.
+In his NBA career, he averaged 17.6 points per contest.

+Personal life

+Lewis was married to Donna Harris-Lewis.
+They had two children.

+During Lewis's Celtics tenure, he and his family lived in Dedham, Massachusetts.

+He was a second cousin of PJ Dozier, who wore the jersey number 35 as a member of the Oklahoma City Thunder in honor of Lewis.

+Illness, death, and aftermath

-The following day, Lewis checked into New England Baptist Hospital, where he underwent a series of tests by more than a dozen heart specialists, whom the Celtics called their "dream team" of doctors.
+Lewis collapsed on the court during the Celtics' playoff game of April 29, 1993, against the Charlotte Hornets.
+The following day, he checked into New England Baptist Hospital, where he underwent a series of tests by more than a dozen heart specialists, whom the Celtics called their "dream team" of doctors.
 Lewis was diagnosed with "focal cardiomyopathy", a disease of the heart muscle that can cause irregular heartbeat and heart failure.
 Lewis was told his condition was most likely career-ending.
-However, he later sought a second opinion from Dr. Gilbert Mudge at Brigham and Women's Hospital, who diagnosed Lewis with neurocardiogenic syncope, a less serious non-fatal condition instead.
-As a result, Lewis began working out in preparation for returning for the 1994 season.
+However, he later sought a second opinion from Dr. Gilbert Mudge at Brigham and Women's Hospital, who diagnosed Lewis with a less serious condition known as neurocardiogenic syncope.
+As a result, Lewis began working out in preparation for returning to the Celtics for the 1994–95 season.
 Mudge was later cleared of any wrongdoing, and he insisted he had never authorized Lewis to resume workouts.

-His no. 35 jersey was retired by the Celtics, making him one of only two Celtics to have a retired number without winning a championship with the team, the other player being Ed Macauley.